 Bloom & Wild

-Bloom & Wild has made its name for its gorgeous bouquet arrangement and its super-convenient letterbox flowers.
-Less people they know they also do a few fabulous house plants too.
+Bloom & Wild has made its name for itself selling gorgeous bouquet arrangements and super-convenient letterbox flower subscriptions.
+But the brand also sells a few fabulous house plants.
 At present, it’s just succulents (in a letterbox tray), bird’s nest ferns, rubber plants and peacock plants that are sold but they’ve plans to expand.
 We were also delighted to discover that the pots the plants are photographed in are also included in the delivery.
 Talk about effortless!

 Another online house plant seller that has captured a millennial audience – in other words, one with little outdoor space, little garden knowledge and a habit of killing plants in their care (without wanting to generalise, of course).
 Patch actually sells both indoor and outdoor plants, which are cleverly categorised by size – ‘tiny’ to ‘tall’ – and by the intended room of the house.
 Rather sweetly, plants are also given names like Dora, Emma and Neva, just in case that Latin is too off-putting.